-Pets can make wonderful companions, and help keep us healthy and active.
-However, like people, they can become infected with bacteria, parasites and viruses from spoiled food, other infected animals, or the environment.
+Pets make wonderful companions and help keep us healthy and active.
+However, like people, they can become infected with bacteria, parasites, fungi and viruses from spoiled food, other infected animals, the environment or infected humans.
 Some of these diseases can be passed from your pet to you.

 What diseases can I catch from my pet?